The Six (EastEnders)

 "The Six" surrounding the body of an unidentified man in the show's first flashforward scene broadcast on 20 February 2023.

 "The Six" is a storyline from the BBC soap opera EastEnders.
 The storyline began in episode 6649, broadcast on 20 February 2023, which featured the show's first flashforward sequence at the end of the episode.
 The scene showed six female EastEnders characters, Denise Fox (Diane Parish), Linda Carter (Kellie Bright), Kathy Beale (Gillian Taylforth), Sharon Watts (Letitia Dean), Stacey Slater (Lacey Turner), and Suki Panesar (Balvinder Sopal) in The Queen Victoria public house on Christmas Day standing around an unidentified male body lying on the floor, who they presume to be dead.
 Events leading up to Christmas that year put each character in the frame to be the potential murderer and several male characters to be the victim.
 The storyline was intended to be written a different type of "whodunit" mystery, as both the victim and the murderer were kept as a tight secret.

 When Christmas Day 2023 arrived, in an episode that attracted 5.45 million viewers, the victim was revealed to be Nish Panesar (Navin Chowdhry), with Denise having struck him over the head with a broken champagne bottle in defence of Suki.
-However, Nish survived and Keanu Taylor (Danny Walters) was fatally stabbed by Linda with a meat thermometer in defence of Sharon later that same night.
+However, Nish survived and Keanu Taylor (Danny Walters) was fatally stabbed by Linda with a meat thermometer in defence of Sharon moments later after he burst into the pub, encountering The Six standing over an unconscious Nish.
 Following the crime, the remainder of the storyline followed The Six's attempts to cover it up.